skywalker212/whats-that-slang/README.md

-# whats-that-slang README
+# whats-that-slang

-This is the README for your extension "whats-that-slang".
-After writing up a brief description, we recommend including the following sections.
+When you want to include the modern world slangs in your project, this extension will keep you updated.

 ## Features